techworldwithsiva/dockerfiles/CMD/README.md

 ### CMD

 CMD is the instruction that runs the container.
+It should run in foreground and it should run for infinite time.

 ### RUN vs CMD